 - An explanation as to how the medical evidence supports your doctor's opinion on your condition

-A letter of support from your doctor can go a long way toward qualifying for disability benefits.
-Not only does it support the information that’s found in your medical records, but it summarizes the information into a much more easily digestible format.
+A disability letter from your doctor can go a long way toward qualifying for disability benefits.
+Not only does it support the information that’s found in your medical reports, but it summarizes the information into a much more easily digestible format.
 It also provides a targeted, detailed explanation of your overall medical condition, including:

 - The formal diagnosis, and the onset date, of your disability